75 Years of Friendship through Cricket Event: Cricketing ties

-In 1996, the Border–Gavaskar Trophy was created, a test series played between Australia and India, named after 2 legendary test players – Sunil Gavaskar of India and Alan Border of Australia.
+In 1996, the Border–Gavaskar Trophy was created, a test series played between Australia and India, named after 2 legendary test players – Sunil Gavaskar of India and Allan Border of Australia.
 India has won the trophy ten times, while Australia has won it five times with one series ending in a draw.
 The event took place in the 2023 edition of the series.

 India and Australia have also participated in other major global cricket tournaments and are both ICC member nations.
 As of 2024, Australia has won 6 Cricket World Cups while India has 2; India has won 2 T20 World Cups while Australia has 1.
 India has won 3 Champions Trophies while Australia has won 2.

 "Australia was the first country in the world with whom India had formal diplomatic relations after independence, and cricket has been at the heart of their relationship.
 Indeed, months after independence, Australia and India played first test match together when India toured Australia in 1947–48.
 And cricket is perhaps the best symbol of what we have in common as two countries."

 — Richard Marles, the Deputy Prime and Defence Minister of Australia to the parliament a few days before the event.